 The arboretum, Kelimutu’s mini jungle, can be an alternative exit route from the mountain peak.
 Climbing back down, anyone with a keen interest in Botany should go to this route.

-See The Local Costume And Traditions
+Local Costume And Traditions

 Residents surrounding the national park is a tribal society.
 Traditional houses made from wood still dominating the village.
 The traditional lifestyle mainly centered around farming and raising livestock.
 Unfortunately, some parts of the village still lack electricity and plumbing.